alphagov/government-service-design-manual/service-manual/users/user-research/onlineresearchpanels.md

 ## Cost

-Using panel companies can be relatively cheap, with a sample of approcimately 400 respondents for a remote usability study costing £1,500 to £2,500.
+Using panel companies can be relatively cheap, with a sample of approximately 400 respondents for a remote usability study costing £1,500 to £2,500.

 ## Timescales